 Sanitizer is a tool which can detect problems in Cryptomator vaults and restore lost data.

 Currently, Sanitizer is only available as a console application.
-We will integrate it into Cryptomator soon.
-For now, the following instructions tell you how to use Sanitizer.
+Eventually, we will integrate it into Cryptomator.
+For now, follow the instructions on how to use Sanitizer.

 At first, you need to have

 Java 9 or newer.
 The latest version of Java can be found here.

 To verify you meet the minimum required Java version, you can simply invoke the following command via your command line interpreter:

 Now you need to download the Sanitizer jar file.
 Afterwards you can run Sanitzer.

 To do that on Windows, open the command prompt (Start Menu > Enter “cmd” and press enter) and enter the following command: